vyshnovka/cube-surfer/README.md

 1. Install Unity 2020.3.14 from [archive](https://unity3d.com/get-unity/download/archive).
 2. Clone this repository using `git clone https://github.com/vyshnovka/cube-surfer.git` in Git Bash.
+Or you can use GitHub Desktop.
-3. Open created folder as a project in Unity Hub.
+4. Open created folder as a project in Unity Hub.